Arakan: Kingdom of Mrauk U

 Arakan was a kingdom under siege in the 14th and 15th centuries.
 Mon invaders from Lower Burma conquered southern Arakan, including Sandoway.
 In 1404, Burmese forces from Upper Burma conquered Laungyet.
 The ruler of Laungyet fled to the Bengal Sultanate during the Burmese invasion.
 According to Jacques Leider, Min Saw Mun fled to Bengal in 1406 and returned to Arakan in 1428.
 Min Saw Mun arrived in Bengal for self-imposed exile during the reign of Sultan Ghiyasuddin Azam Shah (1389–1410) and left for Arakan during the reign of Sultan Jalaluddin Muhammad Shah (1415–1432).
 An academic consensus prevails that Min Saw Mun returned to Arakan, regained the throne and shifted the capital from Laungyet to Mrauk-U (erstwhile Mrohaung).
 The establishment of the capital at Mrauk-U heralded the most significant period in the history of Arakan.
 A new cosmopolitan kingdom emerged.
 In Arakanese traditional history, the restoration of the throne is glorified.

 Bengali literary texts and coinage are among the chief primary sources to detail the history of Arakan during the Mrauk-U period.
 Min Saw Mun regained control of the throne with military assistance from the Bengal Sultanate.
 Arakan emerged as a vassal state of Bengal.
 Burhanuddin became the first Muslim defense minister of Arakan.

 Evidence points to an alliance between Bengal and Arakan to restore Min Saw Mun to the throne.
 The most significant evidence is that all post-restoration Arakanese rulers adopted Muslim titles in addition to native titles.
-This indicates a relationship with the Islamic court of Bengal.
-Restoring the throne of a neighbouring kingdom was not unprecedented for Bengal.
+This indicates a positive relationship with the court of Bengal.
 The throne of Tripura was also restored by the Bengal Sultanate.
 Arakanese traditional history states that Arakan was a tributary state of the Bengal Sultanate for a certain period.

-The kings of Arakan adopted both Buddhist and Muslim titles after the restoration.
-In the accounts of foreign travelers like Fray Sebastian Manrique and Bengali members of the Arakanese court, the kings are referred with their Muslim titles.
+In the accounts of foreign travelers like Fray Sebastian Manrique and Bengali members of the Arakanese court, the kings were referred with their Muslim titles.
 But the kings did not convert to Islam and remained Buddhists.
-It appears that Arakan’s kings were following ancient footsteps by imitating royal customs from the subcontinent.
-Arakan not only integrated Hindu-Buddhist rituals from the subcontinent; but it also integrated the influence of Islamic India, particularly the Bengal Sultanate.
 Between 1430 and 1638, a total of 16 kings are recorded to have used Muslim titles (nicknames).

-In conclusion, the Arakan State has always been predominantly Buddhist, with the majority known today as the Rakhine people.
+The Arakan region remained predominantly Buddhist, with the majority known today as the Rakhine people.
 Although all the kings of Arakan had Muslim titles (nicknames), none of them adopted the religion; they remained as Buddhists.